 - Press and hold the Power button to bring out the Power menu.

-- Tap and hold on the Power off icon until you are prompted to enter Safe mode.
+- Tap and hold on to the Power off icon until you are prompted to enter Safe mode.

 - Tap OK.